Filter Ferret

 W × H × D60.6 × 20.8 × 15.6 in

-The WAMPAT nails the mid-century aesthetic: tapered legs, clean lines, and push-to-open doors with no visible hardware.
-At 20.8 inches tall, it's the lowest stand on this list — which is actually ideal for mid-century design, where furniture sits closer to the ground and the TV becomes the room's focal point rather than the stand.
+Tapered legs.
+Clean lines.
+Push-to-open doors with zero visible hardware.
+The WAMPAT nails the mid-century look.
+At 20.8 inches tall — the lowest stand on this list — furniture sits closer to the ground and the TV becomes the focal point.
+That's the whole point of mid-century design.

-The 60.6-inch width gives a 65-inch TV about 1.8 inches of margin per side — good visual balance without dominating the wall.
-Three cable management holes keep the clean silhouette intact.
-Push-to-open doors mean you never see handles or knobs, reinforcing the minimalist look.
+60.6 inches of width gives a 65-inch TV about 1.8 inches of margin per side.
+Good visual balance without dominating the wall.
+Three cable management holes keep the silhouette clean.
+No handles, no knobs.

-Watch out for: The push-to-open door mechanism can be fiddly — some reviewers report doors that don't fully close or pop open.
-The 20.8-inch height places the TV lower than other stands, which is great for low sofas but may feel too low if your seating is higher.
+Watch out for: The push-to-open doors can be fiddly — some reviewers report doors that don't fully close or pop open on their own.
+The 20.8-inch height is great for low sofas but may feel too low if your seating sits higher.

 FATORRI 60-Inch — Best with Storage